terotests/TaskRoll/README.md

 npm i taskroll
 ```

 Creates lazily evaluated tasks, which calcualate asyncronouse tasks in syncronous manner.
-Tasks can be composed like Promise or Future.
-Stack safe.
-Catches exceptions.
-Holds immutable context, which can be serialized.
-Supports functions returning promises namely `async` functions and has syncronous rollback to invert side effects in controlled fashion.
+Tasks can be composed like Promisesor Futures.
+Main features:

+- Stack safe.
+- Catches exceptions.
+- Holds immutable context, which can be inspected and serialized.
+- Supports functions returning promises as args (`async functions`)
+- Rollback is done in reverse order and syncronously allowing arbitary side-effect cancelling
+- Has state which can store temporary data and functions, which can be used as event handlers

 ```javascript
   const mapper = TaskRoll.of().value( _ => _ * 15)